-The tables below set forth the estimated current value of payments and benefits: (i) to each of our NEOs upon a change of control, upon a qualifying termination within two years following a change of control, or upon death or disability; (ii) to Mr. Bradway and Dr. Reese upon retirement; and (iii) to Messrs.
-Gordon and Griffith, upon termination without "cause."
-All amounts shown in the tables below assume that the triggering events occurred on December 31, 2020 and do not include: (i) the 2018-2020 performance unit awards and the 2020 EIP payouts, which were earned as of December 31, 2020; (ii) other benefits earned during the term of our NEO's employment that are available to all salaried staff members, such as accrued vacation; (iii) benefits paid by insurance providers under life and disability policies; and (iv) benefits previously accrued and vested under the SRP and the NDCP.
+The tables below set forth the estimated current value of payments and benefits: (i) to each of our NEOs upon a change of control, upon a qualifying termination within two years following a change of control, or upon death or disability; (ii) to Mr. Bradway, Dr. Reese, and Mr. Santos upon retirement.
+All amounts shown in the tables below assume that the triggering events occurred on December 31, 2022 and do not include: (i) the 2020-2022 performance unit awards and the 2022 EIP payouts, which were earned as of December 31, 2022; (ii) other benefits earned during the term of our NEO's employment that are available to all salaried staff members, such as accrued vacation; (iii) benefits paid by insurance providers under life and disability policies; and (iv) benefits previously accrued and vested under the SRP and the NDCP.
 For information on the accrued amounts payable under these plans, see the "Nonqualified Deferred Compensation" table above.
 The actual amounts of payments and benefits that would be provided can only be determined at the time of a change of control and/ or the NEO's separation from the Company.
-In accordance with SEC rules, the value of accelerated equity awards shown in the tables below was calculated using the closing price of our Common Stock on December 31, 2020 (\$229.92).
-The amounts shown for accelerated stock options is the difference between the closing price at December 31, 2020 (\$229.92), and the exercise price of unvested stock options, multiplied by the number of unvested stock options.
-The value per unit of accelerated RSUs and performance units, including the related accrued dividend equivalents (rounded down to the nearest whole number of units), equals the applicable closing price multiplied by the number of units and dividend equivalents vested or earned, as applicable, as a result of such event
+In accordance with SEC rules, the value of accelerated equity awards shown in the tables below was calculated using the closing price of our Common Stock on December 31, 2022 (\$262.64).
+The amounts shown for accelerated stock options is the difference between the closing price at December 31, 2022 (\$262.64), and the exercise price of unvested stock options, multiplied by the number of unvested stock options.
+The value per unit of accelerated RSUs and performance units, including the related accrued dividend equivalents (rounded down to the nearest whole number of units), equals the closing price at December 31, 2022 (\$262.64) multiplied by the number of units and dividend equivalents vested or earned, as applicable, as a result of such event.